Inbound marketing is all the rage these days, and with good reason.

 HubSpot reported that about 93% of companies that use inbound marketing see increased traffic to their website, and a similar number see an increase in leads to their business.

-With results like this, you can see why so many businesses are trying to figure out exactly what inbound marketing is and how they can implement it.
+With results like this, you can see why so many businesses are trying to figure out exactly what inbound marketing is and how they can implement the best inbound marketing strategy.

 We’re going to briefly define what inbound marketing is, and then show how several real businesses have used various types of inbound marketing to grow their traffic and revenue.